parkerlreed/lg_magic_ble/README.md

 I'm breaking this into decimal so it's easier to parse.

-The only motion data that is consistent is the 12th bytes.
+The only motion data that is consistent is the 12th byte.
 I can twist the remote in my hand and get a flat value of 0 and ~240 left 90 degress and 15 right 90 degress.

 The reset seems like raw acceleromter data.